gearsoflaw/FF3-Job-Grinder/README.md

 I personally do not believe in the point of using trainers or cheat engine as tools of convenience to unlock achievements, what I do believe though is to invest the effort to learn a new skill and grow my own skill set as a developer!

-So with this tool, I can setup my characters and then run the script while I spend some time doing other more constructive things with my life, without feeling guilty that this could be considered 'cheating'.
+With this tool, I can setup my characters and then run the script while I spend some time doing other more constructive things with my life, without feeling guilty that this could be considered 'cheating'.
 I have invested the effort to gain real life skills to unlock this convenience.

-Creating a trainer may have been considered more efficient to accomplish this, but, it does not fulfil my own desire to learn, taking the first step in understanding image processing and getting input commands to work is simple and gives me a foundation to tackle other challenges in games as well as a precurser to machine learning.
+Creating a trainer may have been considered more efficient to accomplish this, but, it does not fulfil my own desire to learn.
+This approach for me was taking the first step in understanding image processing, getting input commands to work and learning Python.
+It also gives me a foundation to tackle other future challenges in games as well as a precurser to machine learning.

 # Acknowledgments
 Sentdex: https://pythonprogramming.net/direct-input-game-python-plays-gta-v/